 Federal Government COVID-19 Stimulus Payments

-According to the U.S. Treasury, the stimulus payments will start being delivered on Wednesday, April 15, 2020.
+The second round of stimulus payments are currently being disbursed.
 If your payment is being sent electronically, log into online or mobile banking to check on your payment.
 Or, set up alerts to be sent a notification when it’s deposited.
-If you are receiving your stimulus payment by check, it should arrive by mail to your address on your tax return by May, 2020.
+If you are receiving your stimulus payment by check, you can deposit your check using Mobile Check Deposit.Prior to deposit, ensure the check is endorsed by all parties whom the check is made out to.
+The check must also be deposited into an account with all names that match the ones on the IRS-issued paper check.

 For more information on stimulus payments go to: